 The eastern boundary wall of the Central Palace is generally thought to have ended in Cassiopeia with the close pair of stars 21 and 23 Cassiopeiae, although some sources place its end in Cepheus.

 © Ian Ridpath.
 All rights reserved

-Cassiopeia the vainglorious queen seated on her throne, depicted in the Atlas Coelestis of John Flamsteed (1729).
+Cassiopeia the vainglorious queen seated on her throne and fussing with her hair, depicted in the Atlas Coelestis of John Flamsteed (1729).

 Supernova 1572 in Cassiopeia from Tycho Brahe’s De nova et nullius ævi memoria prius visa stella (1573).
 The ‘new star’ is the large symbol at the top, labelled I. The fainter star beneath it, labelled H, is 4th-magnitude Kappa Cassiopeiae.
 The five main stars making up the familiar W of Cassiopeia are here labelled F, E, D, B, G.

 Cassiopeia shown sitting on her canopied throne holding a palm frond on Albrecht Dürer’s northern celestial hemisphere chart of 1515.
 Dürer’s constellation figures were drawn as they appear on a globe, so are back to front by comparison with the way they appear in the sky.

 Tycho’s supernova was drawn as a huge starburst on the side of Cassiopeia’s throne on this chart from Johann Bayer’s Uranometria.